In this article

 - Finally, breathe out completely through your mouth slowly while counting to 8.

-- Place one hand on your upper chest and the other hand just beneath your ribcage.
+- Hand Placement: Place one hand on your upper chest and the other on your belly, just below your ribcage.

 If you’re curious to learn more about breathing technique to manage back pain, it’s important to speak to a physiotherapist.
 A physiotherapist or spinal consultant can help you find the true cause of your back pain and work with you to develop a tailored plan to get relief from the pain.